Vaas Montenegro: Portrayal

 Although Mando was hired following the audition, the creative team had insisted on the villain of Far Cry 3 being presented as a physically imposing figure.
 The concept did not match Mando's more slender frame.
 Mando had already undergone rehearsals and some footage of his performances were filmed by the time Ubisoft made the short-lived decision to discard the character he had come up with, as it was incompatible with the visual design that the creative team had in mind.
 Mando recalled that Ubisoft later retracted their decision largely due to the impression he had made during the audition, and brought him back into the project at the last minute.
 Ubisoft decided to accommodate Mando by altering the character they had planned for to match his actual appearance instead.

 Reflecting on his role as Vaas, a character Mando calls his "spirit animal", he described him as "liberating", with an "innocent heart" who so happened to have "gone so far off the deep end".
 Mando considers himself to be one of the character's creators as he had a lot of involvement in developing Vaas' personality, mannerisms, and motivations with the creative team.
 Mando recalled that he performed Vaas' monologue to a tennis ball as a stand-in for the player's perspective during filming.
 Although Mando did not understand why it would turn out to become a compelling scene for many, he suggested that there may be a "truly profound existentialism" with that moment underneath the simplicity of the actual scene.
-According to Mando, their goal was not to deliberately create a character who appeals to audiences and is insane for the sake for it, but rather a personality who is looking for truth in that moment and who happens to be crazy.
+According to Mando, their goal was not to deliberately create a character who appeals to audiences and is insane for the sake of it, but rather a personality who is looking for truth in that moment and who happens to be crazy.